bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 Disabling SPI and AMFI is not something I'd recommend outside of a virtual machine.
 {{</ notice >}}

 The `libsysmond` route was effectively a dead-end, but there's always another way in.
-When I dug deeper into `sysmond` itself, I discovered something interesting: it wasn't performing any magical kernel-level operations.
+First of all, if the only thing you need is a Memory value, you can use the `footprint` command.
+It reports exactly that, but may require `sudo` even if the process is running under the same user account.
+So I dug deeper into `sysmond` itself, and discovered something interesting: it wasn't performing any magical kernel-level operations.
 Instead, it was using two standard library functions that any process can call: `proc_pidinfo()` and `proc_pid_rusage()`.

 |                     | Memory                              | Real Memory                     |
 | ------------------- | ----------------------------------- | ------------------------------- |